ScooloV/bbpedia/docs/core_rules.md

 **END OF DRIVE SEQUENCE**

-hen a touchdown is scored or at the end of the finall turn of a half, the current drive comes to an end and play will halt.
+hen a touchdown is scored or at the end of the final turn of a half, the current drive comes to an end and play will halt.
 If there are more

 turns of the current half or a full half still to come, play only halts